 However, what I felt was the young duchess’ arms wrapping gently around me.
 She was also crying, and in her heart, I could hear her repeatedly asking me for forgiveness.

 But it’s not a big deal for me.
 My sins were greater than hers, so who am I to judge her motivations?
-However, I’ll make sure that Eris would never regret her decision on throwing back her support to me once more…
+However, I’d make sure that Eris would never regret her decision to throw back her support to me once more…